apalbright/thelittledataset/content/post/2015-03-30_the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers.md

 # The rise of the younger cabbie

-The figure below illustrates that Uber drivers are noticeably younger than their taxi counterparts.^[From here on, when I discuss taxis I am also implicitly including chauffeurs.
-If you'd like to learn more about the source of the data and the collection methodology, refer directly to the [paper](https://irs.princeton.edu/sites/irs/files/An%20Analysis%20of%20the%20Labor%20Market%20for%20Uber%E2%80%99s%20Driver-Partners%20in%20the%20United%20States%20587.pdf).]
+The figure below illustrates that Uber drivers are noticeably younger than their taxi counterparts.[^2]

 ![](/post/the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers_files/age2.png)